 Chairman of the Board and CEO

-Much of Koch Industries' success can be traced to Mr. Koch’s interest in and commitment to scientific and social progress, which led to the development and implementation of the Market-Based Management® business philosophy.
-Mr. Koch has written two books about MBM: “The Science of Success,” published in 2007 by John Wiley & Sons, Inc., and “Good Profit,” published in 2015 by Crown Business.
-“Good Profit” explains how any organization – including nonprofits – can apply the principles of MBM in a way that enables it to succeed by benefiting society as a whole.
-Mr. Koch is further developing the theories and expanding the practice of MBM, as well as other applications of the science of human action, not only throughout Koch companies; but also with scholars, non-profit leaders, government officials and other business leaders.
+Much of KII’s success can be traced to Mr. Koch’s interest in and commitment to scientific and social progress.
+This led to the development and implementation of the Market-Based Management® framework.
+MBM® enables any organization – including nonprofits – to succeed long term by benefiting others.
+Mr. Koch continues to develop the theories and expand the practice of MBM by working with employees, scholars, nonprofit leaders, government officials and other businesspeople.

-He has continuously supported academic and public policy research (including a number of Nobel Prize winners) for more than 50 years, with a special focus on developing voluntary, market-based solutions to social problems.
-This interest led Mr. Koch to found or help build a number of organizations, including the Institute for Humane Studies, Cato Institute, Mercatus Center at George Mason University, Youth Entrepreneurs, Bill of Rights Institute, Market-Based Management Institute, Charles Koch Foundation, and Charles Koch Institute.
+He has supported a wide variety of academic, community and public policy initiatives for more than 55 years, with a special focus on principles and policies that enable people to improve their lives.
+This interest led him to found or help build organizations such as Stand Together, the Institute for Humane Studies, Cato Institute, Mercatus Center at George Mason University, Youth Entrepreneurs, Bill of Rights Institute, Market-Based Management Institute, Charles Koch Foundation and Charles Koch Institute.

-Mr. Koch received a bachelor’s degree in general engineering (1957) and two master’s degrees in nuclear and chemical engineering (1958 and 1959, respectively) from the Massachusetts Institute of Technology.
+Mr. Koch earned a bachelor’s degree in general engineering (1957) and two master’s degrees in nuclear and chemical engineering (1958 and 1959, respectively) from the Massachusetts Institute of Technology.

 Charles Koch was born in Wichita, Kansas, in 1935.
 He is devoted to his wife of 49 years, Liz, their two children, Elizabeth and Chase, and three grandchildren.